 The preferred airside development alternative incorporates substantial runway modifications.
-These runway modifications are specifically focused on the enhancement of Runway 9R/27L to accommodate commercial service, the conversion of Runway 18/36 into a TDG 5/ADG V taxiway with partial removal, and the extension of Runway 9C/27C to a total length of 4,200 feet.
-The runway modifications enable the Airport to accommodate future anticipated demand and to ensure that effective land utilization is achieved.
-The Runway 18/36 removal allows for the reclamation of land to the north, south, and east of the existing runway, while the enhancement of Runway 9R/27L retains a secondary runway for commercial service operations and increases the airports overall capacity accommodating future growth.
+These runway modifications are specifically focused on the enhancement of Runway 9R/27L to accommodate commercial service, the conversion of Runway 18/36 into a TDG 5/ADG V taxiway with partial removal, and the extension of Runway 9C/27C to a total length of 4.200 feet.
+The existing ASV compared to the approved forecast is nearing a crucial threshold where delays are anticipated to be realized without capacity enhancing projects.
+The proposed runway modifications enable the Airport to accommodate the baseline and forecast demand, as determined within the Forecast of Aviation Activity chapter of this report.
+The Runway 18/36 removal allows for increased operational safety and capacity due to the elimination of the multiple runway crossings.
+Runway 18/36 is reported to be utilized less than 2 percent annually.
+With the removal of Runway 18/36, airport property can be reclaimed for both aeronautical and non-aeronautical development as appropriate.
+The enhancement of Runway 9R/27L retains a secondary runway for commercial service operations and increases the airports overall capacity accommodating future growth.
+The enhancements are aligned specifically to accommodate the future Runway 9R/27L critical aircraft, the Airbus A320 family.
+The enhancement of Runway 9C/27C provides infrastructure to primarily general aviation traffic, and enables ATC to separate the commercial service traffic from the general aviation traffic.
+This will effectively increase capacity due to the lower approach speeds that are typical with general aviation aircraft compared to commercial service aircraft.

 Numerous taxiway modifications are proposed to support the reconfiguration of the runway layouts, address inadvisable taxiway design, and to enhance the efficiency of ground operations.
 The primary proposed taxiway modifications include a full-length parallel taxiway to the north of Runway 9L/27R and a full-length parallel taxiway to the north of the enhanced Runway 9R/27L.
 These two parallel taxiways will increase capacity and provide airside access to property historically inaccessible.
+The conversion of Runway 18/36 into a north-south taxiway will enable the Airport to efficiently accommodate taxi operations moving from the northern portion of the airport to the southern portion and vice versa.
+The existing Taxiway R and future Taxiway T (Runway 18/36) will provide two taxi routes to enhance capacity and reduce the chance of head-to-head taxi scenarios.
 Other taxiway modifications include taxiway connector relocations to mitigate inadvisable geometry and to increase ground operation efficiency.